 Vector graphics, on the other hand, are the foundation of modern design and play a key role in shaping the visual aspect of our everyday lives.
 From elegant websites to functional applications to eye-catching advertisements.

 Vector graphics is a form of computer graphics that uses mathematical equations to present images.
-Unlike raster graphics, which consist of a grid of pixels, vector graphics define images using points, lines (vectors) and shapes based on mathematical formulas.
-This approach enables remarkable scalability and precision, making vector graphics an ideal tool for a wide range of applications.
+Unlike raster graphics, which consist of a grid of pixels, a vector image is defined using points, lines (vectors) and shapes based on mathematical formulas.
+This approach enables remarkable scalability and precision, making it an ideal tool for a wide range of applications.

 Find out more: